Smart Mobs and the Crowd That Learned to Compute

 Rheingold was not naive about danger, but the political economy of platform capture was still underdeveloped in 2002.
 The major question now is not only whether people will be users or consumers.
 It is whether the infrastructure of collective action will be owned by firms that sell attention, inference, compute, identity, payments, cloud access, app distribution, and model-mediated trust.

 The book also needs to be read alongside critics of surveillance, labor, racialized classification, and institutional power.
 Coordination tools do not land on a flat society.
 The people most exposed to monitoring, policing, workplace discipline, immigration enforcement, and automated scoring experience the smart mob's infrastructure differently from the people who experience it as convenience or expressive freedom.
+The same live map can be a mutual-aid tool, a protest resource, a police target list, an employer dashboard, or an advertising segment.

 The core lesson is that coordination is a form of reality construction.